 As reported in our May 20 Agri-Pulse newsletter, DOE’s Enabling Wind Power Nationwide report showed that “there is tremendous potential to expand production across all 50 states by embracing taller wind turbines, larger rotors, and other technical innovations.”

 Similarly, DOE analysis shows that hydropower is a resource available to most states through tapping non-power dams, rivers and streams, and the oceans.
-The from DOE’s Oak Ridge National Laboratory pinpoints more than 65 gigawatts of untapped sustainable hydropower potential in U.S. rivers and streams.
+The New Stream-reach Development Assessment from DOE’s Oak Ridge National Laboratory pinpoints more than 65 gigawatts of untapped sustainable hydropower potential in U.S. rivers and streams.

 Developing marine and hydrokinetic (MHK) energy generated from highly forecastable ocean waves, tides and currents should also generate broad support in Congress because more than 50 percent of the U.S. population lives within 50 miles of America’s coastlines.